Welcome to Glenn's Pens

 This section of the site includes general information about fountain pens as well photos and reviews of my Pens of Note.
 The Pens of Note are those pens in my collection that are consistently at the front of the line in my rotation of pens to use.

-Charals and Graf von Faber-Castell Boutique Opens
+Charals and Graf von Faber-Castell Boutique Opens in Vancouver

 Executives of Faber-Castell were in Vancouver for the opening of the first West-Coast Graf von Faber-Castell Boutique in North America.
 This is one of four Faber-Castell Boutiques in Canada.

 A beautiful new store for Charals with high ceilings, soft comforting lighting.